 How You Can Help Us

-If you believe that you may qualify for an expedited hearing because of your dire financial need, please provide us with all the relevant documentation.
+If you think you may qualify for an expedited hearing because of your dire financial need, please provide us with all the relevant documentation.

-If SSA finds that you MAY qualify for an expedited hearing, we will be notified.
-Here are the steps that must take place BEFORE a hearing will be scheduled:
+If the SSA finds that you might qualify for an expedited hearing, it will notify us.
+Here are the steps that must occur BEFORE a hearing will be scheduled:

-We will review and copy the pertinent parts of that file.
-We will assemble a list of the medical and other evidence that SSA has collected.
+- We will review and copy the pertinent parts of that file.
+We will assemble a list of the evidence that the SSA has collected.

-We will work with you to identify and collect all additional medical and other evidence.
-Depending on the level of cooperation from your treating professionals, this process could take 30 days or more.
+- We will work with you to identify and collect all additional evidence.
+Depending on the level of cooperation from your medical providers, this process could take 30 days or more.

-Once the additional evidence has been collected, we will prepare a pre-hearing memorandum that outlines why you should prevail.
-Depending on the complexity of your case, and the amount of evidence, this process could take 14 days or more.
+- Once we have collected the additional evidence, we will prepare a pre-hearing memorandum that summarizes your medical record and argues why you are entitled to benefits.
+Depending on the complexity of your case and the amount of evidence, this process could take 14 days or more.

-After SSA reviews our pre-hearing memorandum, they will decide whether a hearing is necessary and, if so, when that hearing will be held.
+- After the SSA reviews our memorandum, they will decide whether a hearing is necessary and, if so, when that hearing will occur.
 There is no way to estimate how long this process could take.

-Once we have a date for the hearing, and who will hear your case, we will meet in advance to prepare for the hearing..
+Once we have a date for the hearing and an Administrative Law Judge has been assigned, we will meet with you to prepare for the hearing.